 SA CALOBRA

 Hands down my favorite beach on Mallorca.
-Sa Calobra is reachable via the infamous MA-10, the island’s curviest road.
-Park at the paid lot, and then follow the trail along a gorgeous stretch of coastline out to Sa Calobra, an absolutely stunning beach that sits trapped between two limestone cliffs.
+Sa Calobra is reachable via one of the island’s curviest road.
+Park at the paid lot, and then follow the path along a gorgeous stretch of coastline out to Sa Calobra, an absolutely stunning beach that sits trapped between two limestone cliffs.
 The cove is wide and deep, so the water here doesn’t get murky when crowded.
 There are rocks, cliffs and stone steps to swim out to for cliff jumping.
 And the water color is stunning.
-Great spot to spend the day.

 Valldemossa is one of the loveliest villages on Mallorca.